|

 and occupation of the deceased.
 See Vital

-The funeral director will guide you through the much of the planning
+Statistics Form.
+The funeral directorThe funeral director will guide you through the much of the planning

 process.
 Use the following checklist to when meeting with your funeral